Recent Awards Granted to Faculty

 Dr. Scott Tomar, department of Community Dentistry and Behavioral Science received an award titled “The child health quality (CHeQ) partnership program” Agency for Healthcare Research and Quality U18HS0252998 Subaward from Elizabeth Shenkman, M.D., Institute for Child Health Policy for one year in the amount of $35,821.

-Dr. Zsolt Toth (PI), department of Oral Biology Dr. Laurence Morel (Co-I) MD-Pathology received an award titled “Immune evasion mechanisms during oral infection by an oncogenic herpevirus” DSP Opportunity Fund for two years in the amount of $95,000.
+Drs.
+Zsolt Toth (PI) and Bernadette Papp (C0-I), department of Oral Biology, Dr. Laurence Morel (Co-I) MD-Pathology and received an award titled “Immune evasion mechanisms during oral infection by an oncogenic herpevirus” DSP Opportunity Fund for two years in the amount of $95,000.

 Dr. MaryEllen Davey (Co-I), department of Oral Biology and Dr. Shouguang Jin, (PI) MD, Molecular Genetics, received a DSP Opportunity Fund for two years in the amount of $95,000 and titled“Identification of fecal bacteria with anti-clostridium difficile activities”.